samuelmoiwa/Microverse-student-profile-1/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

+# Profile Design Mobile Version

+> Description the project.
+- simple HTML & CSS code, that designs the mobile version of a profile layout.
+- configure with linters

 # Getting Started

 **please get your browser update.
 To get a local copy up and running follow these simple steps.**